epandurski/swaptacular.github.io/_posts/2023-10-18-under-the-hood-payment-requests.md

 keyboard.
 Therefore, there must be a standard way for the payer and the payee to exchange this information conveniently.

-To solve these and other related problems, an extendable set of specifications must be in place, so that conforming client applications can work together seamlessly, and yet, not be limited to the "lowest common denominator".
+To solve these and other related problems, a set of specifications is in place, so that conforming client applications can work together seamlessly.

 ## Payment requests in Swaptacular